-Deploying a Garrison block as part of The Hothams' Plot or Carew's Plot event does not cost any APs.
+Deploying a Garrison block as part of these events does not cost any APs.
 However, if the Royalist player already has both Garrison blocks on the map, then a Garrison block must be moved, which may result in the Royalist player losing control of the Area or City from which it came.
 For this reason, the Royalist player may decide not to enact a Plot event.